 Bisexual people can experience discrimination from both straight and gay communities.
 For example, some heterosexual people may assume a bisexual person is straight but just ‘experimenting’ with gay sex, while some homosexual people may assume the person is gay but still having heterosexual relationships because they are afraid of 'coming out' or accepting their gay sexual orientation.

 A person who is bisexual can feel social pressure to choose which gender they prefer.
-Some people may be hesitant to admit to gay or bisexual feelings or experiences, because of fear of prejudice from family, friends and the wider community.
+Some people may be hesitant to admit to bisexual feelings or experiences because of fear of prejudice from family, friends and the wider community.

 Finding support for bisexuality

-If you think you may be bisexual, are feeling confused or are experiencing discrimination, it might be helpful to talk it over with people that you trust.
-Be wary of people, professional counsellors included, who try to persuade you to choose between heterosexuality and homosexuality.
+If you think you might be bisexual, are feeling confused or are experiencing discrimination, it might be helpful to talk it over with people that you trust.
+There are also LGBTIQ (Lesbian, Gay, Bisexual, Transgender, Intersex and Queer) services in every state and territory.
+There is always someone you can talk to.

 Where to get help